duttpathak/Shell/README.md

 To declare use (export "variable name")
 To delete use (unset filename)

-How can add comments in a shell script?
+How can you add comments in a shell script?
+With a hash (#) becomes comment.

 How can you combine multiple strings in a shell?